-The University of Alabama is home to SEVENTEEN national championships in football, the most of any school in the Southeastern Conference and among the most in the country.
-Alabama most recently won the national title in 2017 under Coach Nick Saban.
+The University of Alabama is home to EIGHTEEN national championships in football, the most of any school in the Southeastern Conference and among the most in the country.
+Alabama most recently won the national title in 2020 under Coach Nick Saban.

 The Other Five

 In addition to the 18 “recognized” national championships owned by Alabama, the Official NCAA Football Records Book recognizes Alabama as producing national champions in 1945, 1962, 1966, 1975 and 1977.
 In 1945, the 10-0 Tide was recognized as champions with Army by the National Championship Foundation.
 The 1962 Crimson Tide, 10-1, was chosen by Billingsley and Sagarin, while the 1966 team, 11-0, was selected by Berryman.
 The 11-1 Tide team in 1975, along with Ohio State, was selected by Matthews.
 In 1977, Football Research picked Alabama, 11-1, and Notre Dame as co-national champions.

 The Rating Systems

 Associated Press — 1936-current.
 Poll of sportswriters and broadcasters.